On the intersection of Cantor sets and products of random matrices

 The matrices $A_0, \ldots, A_8$ are, by order of appearance, \begin{samepage}

 \end{samepage}

 The associated IFS $\{f_i\}_i$ are

 So, in this case, none of the $f_i$ is linear, and we do not see the type of symmetry in matrices $A_i$ that is present in the previous Example \ref{example: middle seventh}.
-Any stationary measure is continuous; yet $(D_1, D_2)$ is Kernel-expandable with $\phi(x) = \frac{-0.3914x -0.055}{-0.0639x +1}$, and we have
+A similar discussion to that in Example \ref{example: middle seventh} shows that the $\mu$-stationary measure is unique and continuous; yet $(D_1, D_2)$ is Kernel-expandable with $\phi(x) = \frac{-0.3914x -0.055}{-0.0639x +1}$, and we have

 Thus,

 \end{example}

 From numerical experiments, we conjecture that if the number of forbidden digits is relatively small, then the digits pair is either degenerate or Kernel-expandable. \begin{conjecture} There is a number $0 < r < 1$ close to $1$ such that for a large enough $b$, if